Yoast/wordpress-seo/readme.txt

 * Fixes a bug where sub-sitemaps were rendered for non-public custom post types.
 Props to [@stodorovic](https://github.com/stodorovic).
 * Fixes a bug where nested gallery images were not included in the image count in the sitemap.
 Props to [@stodorovic](https://github.com/stodorovic).
-* Fixes a bug where the notification center dismiss and restore buttons had no focus style.
+* Fixes a bug where the notification center 'dismiss' and 'restore' buttons had no focus style.

 Other: